rogerkwinters/gettingandcleaningdata/README.md

    features and activity_labels files
 6. The labels are then adjusted to something more descriptive
 7. Both the train and test datasets are converted to data tables
-8. These data tables are then row binded to create the raw dataset
+8. These data tables are then row bound to create the raw dataset
-9. A tidy dataset is created from the raw dataset after calulating the mean each variable for each activity and each subject
+9. A tidy dataset is created from the raw dataset after calculating the mean each variable for each activity and each subject
 10. The variable names in the tidy dataset are then adjusted to create a more human readable set of variables